tomassedovic/quicksilver-roguelike/README.md

 Running the game with `cargo run` builds the desktop version.
 But we promised that Quicksilver can do a web version too.

+Run:

+    $ cargo web start --auto-reload

-Run `cargo web start --auto-reload` and go to
+and go to:

 http://localhost:8000